uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

     * It could be the web UI you make
     * It could also be another custom UI (like an android app)
 * Local refers the RESTful API for authors on that node.
-    * This is useful for frameworks like react, vue, or angular to get access to data, and enable a more client heavy UI.
+    * This is useful for frameworks like React, Vue, or Angular to get access to data, and enable a more client heavy UI.
     * Even if your frontend does not use them, endpoints marked [local] should be usable by a future Android/iOS client to achieve the same functionality as frontend.

 ## Pagination